 - Whiteboard*.
 I am a big fan of a whiteboard.
 It's one thing to say what you're going to do or the goals that you have, but writing it down and staring at it can be a game-changer.
 I look at mine several times a day.
 A whiteboard is what started my journey to Marcey 2.0 and ended with me starting a business and writing my third book.
 If you don't want to nail something to the wall, use whiteboard decals*!
 These genius inventions take up half my wall and the top of my refrigerator, and I can cut to fit.

 - Standing desk.
 I use a medical cart as a standing desk because I bought mine so long ago.
 Prices range from $10 for a portable desk to the equivalent of a small car!
-Besides my primary desk, I have a FitDesk Sit-to-Stand Desk (amazon)* on my screened-in-porch (watch my review).
+Besides my primary desk, I've used FitDesk Sit-to-Stand Desk (amazon)* on my screened-in-porch (watch my review).
 I use a StandStand portable desk when I travel.

 - Magnesium.
 I don't recommend a lot of supplements, but feel completely safe recommending magnesium.
 About half the US and European population are deficient, and we need it for over 600 reactions in the body.
 Taking it in the evening can help with sleep and also contribute to a healthy poo in the morning (poo again!).
 It can help with blood sugar control and high blood pressure.
 There is enough to fill a book, so I'll stop there.
 I like Natural Calm* and mix it in my home-brewed kombucha.